Adopt A Hole Sponsorship Program

 PARKS AND RECREATION DEPARTMENT SPONSORSHIP POLICY

-It is the policy of the Parks and Recreation Department to seek sponsorships for its events, services, parks, and facilities from individuals, foundations, corporations, non-profit organizations, service clubs, and other entities.
-The purpose of such sponsorships is to increase the department’s ability to maintain facilities, deliver services to the community and/or provide enhanced levels of service beyond the core levels funded from the Town’s general fund.
-In appreciation of such support, it is the policy of the Parks and Recreation Department to provide sponsors with suitable acknowledgement of their contributions.
-Such recognition shall not detract from the visitor's experience or expectation, nor shall it impair the visual qualities of the site or be perceived as creating a proprietary interest.
+It is the policy of the Parks and Recreation Department to seek sponsorships for its events, programs, parks, and valued amenities from individuals, foundations, corporations, non-profit organizations, service clubs, and other entities.
+The purpose of such sponsorship is to increase the department’s ability to maintain facilities, deliver services to the community and/or provide enhanced levels of service beyond the core levels funded from the Town’s general fund.

-This policy is not applicable to gifts, grants or unsolicited donations in which no benefits are granted to the donor and where no business relationship exists.
+This policy is not applicable to gifts, grants or unsolicited donations in which no benefits are granted to the donor and where no business relationship exists between the donor and the Town.

 Organizations are not eligible for sponsorship if they relate to any of the following:

-- Companies whose business is substantially derived from the sale of alcohol, tobacco, marijuana, firearms or pornography.
+- Companies whose business is substantially derived from the sale of alcohol (excludes businesses that serve prepared food on site), tobacco, marijuana, firearms or pornography.

 - Organizations with noncommercial messages, such as religious or political institutions.